What to do

 Fee waiver

-You can apply for a fee waiver if your event received a grant from the City and County of San Francisco.
+You can apply for a fee waiver if your event received a grant from the City and County of San Francisco; OR

-You can apply for a fee waiver if you, the organizer, get some kind of public assistance or if paying the fee would not leave you enough money to live on.
+You can apply for a fee waiver if you (the organizer) get some kind of public assistance or if paying the fee would not leave you enough money to live on; OR

-You can also apply for a fee waiver if ALL of the following applies to your event:
+You can apply for a fee waiver if your event is ALL of the following:

 The Entertainment Commission supports a thriving entertainment and nightlife culture that balances the needs of the City’s entertainment community, its audiences, and its neighbors across all district neighborhoods.